The table of contents may be found here.

 The terrain here is level enough to set up camp, and I have actually camped overnight with my son's Boy Scout troop here, at roughly the spot shown in the center of the photograph.
-Note the considerable amount of well-rounded clasts along the trail; these match a similar gravel bank on top of the rim adjacent to this point, deposited as a gravel bar from one of the lakes formed when eruptions in the Cerros del Rio dammed the ancestral Rio Grande River.
+Note the considerable quantity of well-rounded clasts along the trail.
+These match a similar gravel bank on top of the rim adjacent to this point, deposited as a gravel bar from one of the lakes formed when eruptions in the Cerros del Rio dammed the ancestral Rio Grande River.

 If one detours well off the trail, continuing south along the slump block, one sees what looks very much like an eruptive center, underlying the gravel mesa described in the previous section.
 This cannot be spotted from above, but is only visible from the slump block well off the trail.

 Why do I think this is an eruptive center?
 Well, for one thing, the rock here is much lighter than the surrounding rock, and close examination suggests that this is because it is more coarsely grained than the surrounding basalt -- almost like a diabase.